-Strategy Discussions by telephone will usually be adequate to plan a straightforward enquiry or joint investigation.
+Strategy Discussions by one line platforms will usually be adequate to plan a straightforward enquiry or joint investigation.
 Meetings are likely to be more effective in complex types of maltreatment or neglect such as when there is:

 More than one Strategy Discussion may be required.

-When the information on which the decision-making of a previous Strategy Discussion is based changes significantly, a further Strategy Discussion should be convened to review that earlier decision-making.
+When the information on which the decision-making of a previous Strategy Discussion is based changes significantly, or there is a change in circumstances with impacts initial decision making, a further Strategy Discussion should be convened to review that earlier decision-making.
 Attendance requirements are the same as for the first strategy discussion.